Charleston’s Tidewater Grill Continues To Please

 Although Tidewater features a large seafood selection, their menu offers much more.
 Most people around Charleston know Tidewater best for their Birthday Meal Deal.
 Diners may eat free or have a check for two divided in half, a 50% savings on their birthday.
 Proof of identification is required.
 That is a fantastic offering and I personally know dozens of people who take part in it.

-Most recently, Tidewater underwent a huge remodel and is now more contemporary in style and has a large outdoor covered seating area .
-On my most recent visit, my family gathered to celebrate my Aunt and Uncle’s 50th wedding anniversary.
+On my last visit, my family gathered to celebrate my Aunt and Uncle’s 50th wedding anniversary.
 Tidewater was most helpful to reserve seating for our large group at the last minute, and in an area where we had a bit of privacy.

-Getting Down to Business: The Tidewater Grill Food
+Getting Down to Business: The Tidewater Grill’s Food

-The most important part of the meal at Tidewater, trust me on this, is the amazing poppy seed dinner rolls and their perfect Greek salad.
+The most important part of the meal at Tidewater, trust me on this, is the amazing poppy seed dinner rolls and the perfect Greek salad.
 Tidewater’s bread is so fabulous, that at times, I have purchased it frozen to take home and bake.
 Talk about impressing your friends!
-The salad is loaded with tomatoes, feta cheese, beets, onions, and Kalamata olives and has just the right amount of tangy Greek dressing.

 Some of our orders for the evening were Fish and Chips, Chicken Artichoke Pasta, Crab Cakes, Club sandwich, and steaks.
 My mother was thrilled that her favorite dish, Chicken St. Tropez, (with garlic, herbs, and a tomato cream sauce) was still on the menu.
 In fact, we have enjoyed that dish for nearly 30 years now.